Rowland Egerton-Warburton: Family and later life

 Egerton-Warburton was the eldest child of ten; he had four brothers and five sisters.
 His younger brother, James Francis, who was born in 1807, graduated MA and became the rector of Warburton.
-Henry William was born in 1808, and became a major in the 47th (Lancashire) Regiment of Foot.
-Peter, born in 1813, worked with the East India Company before moving to Australia, where he achieved some notoriety as an explorer.
-The youngest brother, George Edward was born in 1819.
-He also emigrated and established a farm in Western Australia.
-Egerton-Warburton's sisters were Emma Elizabeth (1805-1891), who married James Saurin, Archdeacon of Dromore, Frances Mary (1809), Maria Sybilla (1812–1895), who married the noted horticulturalist James Bateman, Charlotte (1815), and Sophia (1816).
+Henry William was born in 1808, and served as a Major in the 47th (Lancashire) Regiment of Foot.
+Peter, born in 1813, joined the East India Company before emigrating to Australia, where he achieved some fame as an explorer.
+The youngest brother, George Edward was born in 1819; he also settled in Western Australia, becoming a farmer.
+Egerton-Warburton's sisters were Emma Elizabeth (1805–1891), who married James Saurin, Archdeacon of Dromore, Frances Mary (1809), Maria Sybilla (1812–1895), who married the noted horticulturalist James Bateman, Charlotte (1815), and Sophia (1816).

 On 7 April 1831, Egerton-Warburton married Mary Brooke, the eldest daughter of Sir Richard Brooke, 6th baronet of Norton Priory and Harriet Cunliffe, daughter of Sir Foster Cunliffe, 3rd Baronet.
 They had three children, Mary Alice, Piers (later MP for Mid Cheshire), and Mary.
 His wife died in 1881 and his younger daughter and her family moved in to live with him.
 By 1874 he was suffering from glaucoma, and soon afterwards became blind.
 He continued to take walks, led on a leather strap by his gardener.
 He had a path, Furlong Walk, constructed from the terrace at the hall with wire to guide him.
 His health began to fail from 1888 and he died in 1891 at the age of 87.
-He was buried in the family vault at Great Budworth church.
+He was buried in the family vault at Great Budworth Church.
 His estate amounted to a little over £51,670 (£ today).